uf-mil/mil/docs/glossary.rst

   Drew Bagnell
     An external USB harddrive used to store :term:`bag` files.
     Named after former member and legend Drew Bagnell, now CTO of Aurora Innovation

+  root
+    1. The administrator / superuser account on Linux.
+Has permission to do anything on the system
+    2. The top most directory or a project or the entire filesystem.
+For example, the root of the repository is installed to ~/catkin_ws/src/mil

+  Food train
+    An spontanious event where people working in MIL go out somewhere to eat

+  Langford
+    (verb) Doing someone else's work before they complete it and without them knowing you were doing so

+  Feasible
+     A solution, though possibly not the best solution, to a problem.
+     In MIL, is used as a joke for a solution that technically meets the criteria but does so in an unexpected or naive way